allisonvaldez/NonConstructibleChange/README.md

 RUN STEP 4 BELOW BEFORE SUBMITTING LABS**

 1. Download and install Python on your computer
-2. Navigate to the [SortedSquaredArraySol1.Mod1]() directory
+2. Navigate to the [NonConstructibleChange.Mod1]() directory
 3. Run the program as a module: `python -m Mod1 -h`.
 This will print the help message.
 4. Run the program as a module (with real inputs): `python -m Mod1`
    a.
 IE: `python -m Mod1`

-The program's output will be displated in the output.txt file.
+The program's output will be displayed in the output.txt file.

-### Lab1 Usage:
+### Mod1 Usage:

 ```commandline
 usage: python -m Mod1 [-h]